Protect your future, whatever happens

 However, it’s a good idea for all members to review their actual insurance needs and apply to increase their cover, decrease or cancel their cover accordingly.

-For more information read your Insurance Guide and check out our insurance calculator.
+For more information read your Insurance Guide and 125% standard cover Fact sheet or 150% standard cover Fact sheet if applicable to you.
+You can also check out our insurance calculator.

 If you would like to speak to someone about your insurance needs, CareSuper members have access to general and limited advice over the phone, as part of their membership.*